JKirchartz/jkirchartz.github.com/_posts/2010-11-19-python-html-to-css.md

 I surely couldn't have been the first to think of this, but wouldn't it be great if you could write your HTML, then convert it to CSS?
 Yeah, I know they're not really the same, but the CSS has to be attached to something.
 Why not pull it out and have a skeleton CSS file made for you?
 This short python script will read in HTML, and spit out all the CSS selectors it can find.
-I plan on adding this to a larger project, so it's just a funtion and the call.
+I plan on adding this to a larger project, so it's just a function and the call.

 <script src="https://gist.github.com/1118350.js">
 </script>